obtusecanadiangoose/obtusecanadiangoose.github.io/_projects/valorant-aimbot.markdown

   <figcaption>4.
 Estimated head location</figcaption>
 </figure>

-5. The regular head location (the red dot) is sent to the raspberrypi along with a "left-click" command.
+The regular head location (the red dot) is then sent to the raspberrypi along with a "left-click" command.

-6. In-game, the player snaps to an enemy's head and shoots.

-Sometimes it worked, but more often then not, it was too slow got easily confused

 ## Demo Montage:
 [*Coming Soon*]